lucketta/lucketta.github.io/_posts/2017-12-11-setting_up_rails_backend_reactjs_frontend_project_and_heroku.markdown

 **Step 6: Foreman**

-Install the gem: Foreman, bundle install/update.
-This will allow us to fire up both the server and client side code running on different ports using the commands from our Procfile.
+Install the Foreman gem, bundle install/update.
+This will allow us to fire up both the server and client side code running on different ports using the commands from our Procfiles.

 **Step 7: Start.rake**